-If your body is a cup, how do you empty it?
+If your body is a cup, how do you empty the stress that builds up?

 Think of your body as a cup.
 When you experience stress, that cup fills up over time.
 The things that may cause your cup to fill up can be stressful situations like losing a loved one or a breakup.
 There are also what we call “everyday stressors” – these may be things like school assignments, relationship conflicts, and any responsibilities you may have, such as caring for younger siblings, extracurricular activities, or a part-time job.